jemos/jmlist/README.md

 USAGE TUTORIAL
 ==============

-Lets start with a simple example of indexed lists.
 The jmlist module has some internal flags that can be used before you start using it.
 For the moment it has the following flags:
  * `JMLIST_FLAG_DEBUG` activates debugging messages (only works if code is compiled with `JMLDEBUG`).